Policies and Procedures to Detect and Prevent Insider Trading

 • there is a substantial likelihood that a reasonable investor would consider the information important in making an investment decision, or

-• the information is reasonably certain to have a substantial effect on the price of a company’s securities.
+• the information is reasonably certain to have a substantial effect on the price of the Company’s securities.

 Information that should be considered material includes: dividend changes, earnings estimates not previously disseminated, material changes in previously-released earnings estimates, significant merger or acquisition proposals or agreements, major litigation, liquidity problems, and extraordinary management developments.